erezrokah/aws-testing-library/src/jest/README.md

   pollEvery: 0 /* optional (defaults to 500) */,
 }).toHaveLog(
-  'some message written to log' /* a pattern to match against log messages */, );
+  'some message written to log' /* a pattern to match against log messages */, {isPatternMetricFilterForJSON: false} /* set to true (default = false) if you are using metric filters to match terms from JSON log events */
+);
 ```